-Ensuring you have an understanding of not only which test your 4 schools use (BMAT or UKCAT), but also knowing how they use your score is important to give yourself the best chance of securing an interview.
+Ensuring you have an understanding of not only which test your four schools use (BMAT or UKCAT), but also knowing how they use your score is important to give yourself the best chance of securing an interview.

 We hope this will help you advise your students over the coming months as they begin to narrow down their preferences.

-Next month we will focus on writing your personal statement for medicine.
+Next month we will focus on writing your Personal Statement for medicine.

 The Medic Portal